peteragility/athena-etl-demo/README.md

 # AWS Glue/Athena Demo
 > This demo setup AWS Step Functions to orchestrate a sample ETL workflow using AWS Glue and Athena.

-## The ETL Workflow (Flow Graph from Step Functions)
+## The ETL workflow (from Step Functions)

 ![](https://raw.githubusercontent.com/peteragility/athena-etl-demo/master/diagram/athena-step-functions.png)

-## To Deploy the Demo Stack into your AWS Account
+## To deploy this demo stack into your AWS account
-- To deploy the Cloudformation stack to AWS Hong Kong region, click [here](https://console.aws.amazon.com/cloudformation/home?region=ap-east-1#/stacks/new?stackName=athena-etl-demo-stack&templateURL=https://raw.githubusercontent.com/peteragility/athena-etl-demo/master/athena-ctas-workflow.yaml). (**For new AWS account you need to enable Hong Kong region before it can be used, for detail please refer to this [doc](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable).**)
+- To deploy the Cloudformation stack to AWS Hong Kong region, click [here](https://console.aws.amazon.com/cloudformation/home?region=ap-east-1#/stacks/new?stackName=athena-etl-demo-stack&templateURL=https://raw.githubusercontent.com/peteragility/athena-etl-demo/master/athena-ctas-flow.yaml). (**For new AWS account you need to enable Hong Kong region before it can be used, for detail please refer to this [doc](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html#rande-manage-enable).**)
-- To deploy the Cloudformation stack to AWS Singapore reigon, click [here](https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-1#/stacks/new?stackName=athena-etl-demo-stack&templateURL=https://raw.githubusercontent.com/peteragility/athena-etl-demo/master/athena-ctas-workflow.yaml).
+- To deploy the Cloudformation stack to AWS Singapore reigon, click [here](https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-1#/stacks/new?stackName=athena-etl-demo-stack&templateURL=https://raw.githubusercontent.com/peteragility/athena-etl-demo/master/athena-ctas-flow.yaml).

-## What AWS resources are deployed in the Stack?
+## What AWS resources are deployed in this stack?
 After the Cloudformation stack completed successfully, you can look around your AWS account and will find various resources created:
 - An **Amazon S3** bucket prefixed "athena-demo-" is created.
 Raw data and curated data are stored in this bucket.
 - Two **AWS Glue** crawlers are created, one for csv data and one for json data.
 Crawler will detect the schema/metadata of the data files stored in Glue metadat store (compatible to Hive metadata store).
 Athena, Redshift and EMR can then leverage this metadata for query processing.